thelfenbaum/RoutineOptimizer-SpringBoot/DesignReport.md

 -   We are having a lot of difficulty with packaging strategy, especially since Spring seems to be quite picky about it.
 See packaging strategy section of design document

 -   We are uncertain what we are going to do about the module which is currently a project Interface.
-Based on the needs of our improved scheduling algorithm and our ability to implement the composite design pattern, we hope to better divide this module into multiple interfaces and classes
+Based on the needs of our improved scheduling algorithm and our ability to implement the composite design pattern, we hope to better divide this module into multiple interfaces and classes (see clean architecture section)

--   We are unsure if FixedTask and NonfixedTask count as alternative classes with different interfaces.
+-   We are unsure if FixedTask and NonfixedTask count as alternative classes with different interfaces (see refactoring section)

 **What has been working well so far**